bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `string`.
 Optional

 Access Token used to obtain Test Plan details and publish Test Results.
-Defaults to PAT token of the build agent, `$(System.AccessToken)`
+Defaults to PAT token of the build agent, `$(System.AccessToken)`.

+Custom PAT tokens must have the following permission scopes:

+- Project and Team (read): for accessing Azure DevOps REST APIs
+- Test Management (read & write): for querying TestPlans and updating TestRuns
+- Work Items (read & write): for updating automation status of TestCases

 ### `collectionUri` - Azure DevOps Instance